yuankunzhang/devops-challenge/github-stats/README.md

 - The date of latest commit
 - The name of latest author

-**Note: It treats the latest commit as the latest commit in the default branch, which is not necessarily the master branch.**
+**Note: The commit history is fetched from the repository's default branch, which is not necessarily the master branch.**

 ## Dependency Management